 New and shiny

 staple gun Glock trigger.
-Murr brings you through the paces.
+Murr takes you through the paces in this – SSVI trigger review.
 Mad Duo

 1,300 rounds later: The SSVI TYR GLOCK TRIGGER